VA Disability Conditions List

 - Infectious Diseases and Autoimmune Disorders

-How does the VA determine my benefit amount?
+How does the VA determine my monthly compensation?

 The Veterans Administration classifies disabilities in terms of severity and a person’s ability to care for themselves independently.
-The VA uses a rating system, expressed in percentages from 1 to 100%.
-100% refers to an individual who is completely disabled.
+The VA will determine your rating on a scale from 0% to 100%.
+0% disabled means that you are fully able-bodied, while a 100% disability rating means you are fully disabled.

 The disability rating is used to determine the disability compensation you’ll receive and factor into whether you (and your dependents) may be eligible to obtain other benefits.

-If you have multiple disability ratings, such as a physical disability rating for one condition and a mental or toxic exposure rating for another, then the VA will calculate a combined disability rating.
+If you have multiple ratings for different disabilities, the VA will calculate a combined disability rating.